ciaomarian/FlipNMatch/Readme_FlipNMatch.md

 # Flip and Match Game

-This game was built as a Udacity Front End Dev. course project.
+I built this game as a Udacity Front End Dev. course project.
 The purpose of the project is to demonstrate use of HTML, CSS, and JavaScript as learned in class.
 I studied an additional Udacity Object-Oriented Javascript, and also a React course for more information and understanding about how best to code this project.
 #### Game sequence:
 	*Player can choose between 3 deck levels with 12, 16 and 24 hards each.
 	*A timer displays play time and total minutes taken to complete matches.